-The Galapagos Sea Lion is one of the top stars of the show!
-They are irresistibly cute, especially sea lion pups.
-They pose for photos in the most amusing places.
-And they are super friendly and inquisitive, often coming right up to meet tourists face to face.
-On land you'll find sea lions napping the day away or sun bathing.
-In the sea they'll swim playful rings around surprised snorkelers.
-Without a doubt the Galapagos sea lion will be an unforgettable part of your Galapagos experience!
+The Galapagos Sea Lion is one of the stars of the show!
+Irresistibly cute, especially sea lion pups, they pose for photos in the most amusing places.
+They are also super friendly and inquisitive, often coming right up to meet tourists face to face.
+On land, you'll find Galapagos sea lions snoozing the day away or sunbathing.
+In the sea, they'll swim playful rings around amazed snorkelers.
+Without a doubt, the Galapagos sea lion will be an unforgettable highlight of your Galapagos experience!

-Read on to learn more about the Galapagos Sea Lion.
-Where and when can you see them?
-How to recognise them?
+Keep reading to learn more about the playful Galapagos Sea Lion.
+Where and when to see them?
+How to recognize them?
 Plus heaps of other fun Galapagos sea lion facts.

 The Galapagos Sea Lion is an ENDEMIC SPECIES

 Conservation Status: Endangered

 Scientific Name: Zalophus wollebaeki

 How to See a Galapagos Sea Lion?